 Come nightfall, the temperature easily dropped to 15ºC, so we had to layer up to stay warm.
 I had to hand it to team for preparing such delicious meals, setting up our camps and taking care of all our needs, every single day.
 We shared a light banter that will eventually become a routine every night before heading to bed.
 I walked out of the blue tent after dinner and finally, I caught my very first glimpse of Kilimanjaro’s snow-capped summit.
 We are getting there…

 Special credits to Impatiens Tours & Safaris and NEX Adventure for organising this amazing hike.
 For more information and early bird discounts visit their official website and Facebook page.
-Follow Impatiens Tours and Nex Adventure on Facebook for special promotions and discounts.
+Follow Impatiens Tours, Nex Adventure, saids1410, thaya henry and 88milestones on Facebook and instagram for special promotions and discounts.